Hongweihuo-Lab/CGraphIndex/README.md

 # CGraphIndex
 CGraphIndex is an entropy-compressed self-index for labeled property multidigraphs [1].
 The space usage for CGraphIndex achieves the kth-order entropy space bound for multidigraph properties (the dominant term in practice) and the 1st-order entropy space bound for multidigraph structures.
 A self-index actually encodes the original input and thus there is no need to store the input separately.
 CGraphIndex supports fundamental and navigational operations on the structures and on the properties in constant time, supports substring extraction in near-optimal time, and efficiently supports BFS, PageRank [2], k-hop friends query, and typical interactive complex queries [3] and business intelligence queries [4].

+## Environments
+Experiments were done on Dell R750 server equipped with two 32-core 2.6-3.4GHZ Intel Xeon 8358P CPUs with 80MB L2 cache, 1TB RAM, one 960GB NVMe SSD for system, and two 3.84TB NVMe SSDs in RAID0 configuration.
 The OS used was Ubuntu 20.04, 64 bit.
 The algorithms were implemented in C++11 and the programs were compiled using g++ 9.4.0 with -O3.
 We use parallel external memory suffix array construction [5] to build the suffix array for large input texts.

 ## Related Directories